OWASP/raider/docs/tutorials/reddit.rst

 -----------------------

-Adding one more function `get_nickname`, and the complete configuration file for reddit looks like this:
+Adding one more Flow `get_nickname`, and the complete configuration file for reddit looks like this: